1988 Tampa Bay Buccaneers season: Week 9: vs Miami Dolphins

 A combination of the previous week's poor performance and a back injury led to Vinny Testaverde's surprise replacement by Joe Ferguson as the starter.
 Ferguson completed 26-of-37 passes for 291 yards and two touchdowns, and nearly led a fourth-quarter comeback.
-For the second week in a row, Buccaneer turnovers led to all of an opponents' scores.
+For the second week in a row, Buccaneer turnovers led to all of an opponent's scores.
 This time, running backs Kerry Goode, Lars Tate, and William Howard combined for four fumbles, leaving the team with a −20 giveaway/takeaway ratio for the season.
 The Dolphins scored on two touchdown passes from Dan Marino to Mark Clayton, and a Tony Franklin field goal.